webdevelopers-eu/javascript-dna/README.md

 ## Motivation

-Q: Why yet another AMD solution?
+Q: Why another AMD solution?
 We have Dojo Toolkit, RequireJS, and ScriptManJS...
 > A: In short because of FUCR (see the stated Goal above).
 Javascript DNA does not conform to AMD specification - it tries to make things much easier and more flexible.

 ## Usage